DigitalGit2003/DotNetFrameworkProject/README.md

 # Election Management System Using ASP.NET Framework

-if you want to manage election of some committee in which your voters are virtual.
-In that case our project might help to reduce your some task.
+If you want to manage election of some committee in which your voters are virtual.
+In that case, Our project might help to reduce your some task.
-It will help to find candidate which has high votes from all voters.
+It will help to find a candidate who has high votes from all voters.

 ## Entities
 |Name| |